 Overview

 Our laboratory is interested in understanding how B cell behavior is regulated after encounter with either “self” or “foreign” antigens.
-We postulate that overlapping mechanisms are at play in both scenarios.
-The lab seeks to define the rules that govern B cell responses to specific features of foreign antigens, including antigen affinity, valency and co-stimulatory signals.
-We are also interested in how the clonal composition of both the pre- and post-immune B cell repertoires is regulated.
+We postulate that a common set of mechanisms enable B cells to discriminate self from foreign.
+The lab seeks to define the rules and mechanisms that govern B cell responses to specific features of foreign antigens, including antigen affinity, valency and co-stimulatory signals.
 Against this backdrop, we want to understand how self-reactive B cells, despite chronic antigen engagement of the B cell receptor, are restrained from inappropriate activation and differentiation into antibody-secreting plasma cells.
-We want to define how this process is disrupted in a variety of autoimmune disease states, and how normal regulatory mechanisms (both biochemical and transcriptional) can be harnessed to restore tolerance and optimize vaccine responses.
+We want to define how this process is disrupted in a variety of autoimmune disease states, and how normal regulatory mechanisms (both biochemical and transcriptional) can be harnessed to restore tolerance on the one hand or optimize vaccine responses on the other.

 Selected tools and approaches:

 To do so, our lab takes a range of creative approaches that span mouse genetics, cellular immunology, and genomics in order to address these questions.
-In particular, we have characterized and exploited novel reporter mice (NUR77-eGFP BAC transgenic) in which B cell receptor signaling drives expression of eGFP.
-This reporter serves as an in vivo sensor of both self and foreign antigen encounter, and serves to unmask enormous clonal heterogeneity among superficially uniform populations of B cells.
-Recent work has focused on dissecting the distinct roles of the IgM and IgD B cell receptor isotypes in regulating the immune responses of self-reactive B cells.
-Newer projects seek to define how NUR77 and related orphan nuclear hormone receptors of the NR4A family function to restrain activation of chronically antigen-activated B cells and to regulate B responses to foreign antigen.
+In particular, we have characterized and exploited novel reporter mice (NUR77-eGFP BAC transgenic) in which antigen receptor signaling drives expression of eGFP.
+This reporter serves as an in vivo sensor of both self and foreign antigen encounter, and serves to unmask enormous clonal heterogeneity among superficially uniform populations of lymphocytes.
+Prior work has focused on dissecting the distinct roles of the IgM and IgD B cell receptor isotypes in regulating the immune responses of self-reactive B cells.
+Recent projects have sought to define transcriptional mechanisms by which NUR77 and related orphan nuclear hormone receptors of the NR4A family function to regulate B responses to antigen (as well as how this transcriptional machinery operates during central T cell tolerance).
+Finally, we exploit a range of conventional and single cell approaches to study biochemical pathways that enable B cells to discriminate self- and foreign-antigens.

 Location